inspectorK/PSDuckDuckGo/README.md

 ## Return Objects

-Note that not all feilds exposed via the API are captured within the return object.
+Note that not all fields exposed via the API are captured within the return object.

 If the query term results in an "Abstract" type response, a `DDGInstantAnswerAbstractResult` object is returned containing the following data members: